lpei756/learningTensorflow/readme.md

-## TensorFlow 2.3-based Fruit and Vegetable Recognition System
+## TensorFlow -based Picture Recognition System
 Hello everyone!
 I'm Lei.
-This is the code for fruit and vegetable recognition.
+This is the code for picture recognition.
 It also serves as a template for TensorFlow-based object classification.
 I hope it proves helpful to you.

 ### Code Structure
 We mainly classify by training two models using TensorFlow.
 The project's directory structure is as follows: